Caddo County Woman Expected To Plead Guilty To Murdering 4-Year-Old

 The two are accused of starving Athena.
 Investigators said Ivon beat her to death on Christmas Day in 2022.

-Posts to Alysia Adams' social media showed that she allegedly spent days following Athena's death getting her hair done and attending a New Year's party with her husband, before eventually running off with a new boyfriend.
+Posts to Alysia Adams' social media — showed she spent the days following Athena's death, getting her hair done, and attending a New Year's party with her husband, before eventually running off with a new boyfriend.

 A judge will later decide whether to sentence her to life with or without parole.